Huddersfield: Toponymy

 The earliest surviving record of the place name is in the Domesday Book of 1086, Oderesfelt.
 It appears as Hudresfeld in a Yorkshire charter from 1121 to 1127, and as Huderesfeld in subsidy rolls in 1297.
 The name meaning has not complicated with the shifts of English, remaining 'Hud(d)er's field'.

-The modern name is pronounced without a word-initial /h/ in the local dialect, a trait ironically and independently shared by many Norman scribes' dialects of the Domesday Book era (see Old and modern French).
+The modern name is pronounced without a word-initial /h/ in the local dialect, a trait independently shared by many Norman scribes' dialects of the Domesday Book era (see Old and modern French).

 Market town and manor

 Huddersfield has been a market town since Anglo-Saxon times.
 The market cross is on Market Place.

-The manor of Huddersfield was owned by long lease by the de Lacy becoming Lacey family until its 1322 takeback by the Crown.
-In 1599, William Ramsden bought it, and the Ramsden family continued to own the manor, which came to be known as the Ramsden Estate, until 1920.
+The manor of Huddersfield was owned by long lease by the de Lacy family until its 1322 takeback by the Crown.
+In 1599, William Ramsden bought it, and the Ramsden family continued to own the manor, which was known as the Ramsden Estate, until 1920.
 During their ownership they supported the development of the town.

-Closest wooded uplands in the inner part of the town's green belt, the town centre and the crest of the Pennines to the west: semi-panorama from Castle Hill.
-Three converted neoclassical mill sheds are in the foreground.

-Sir John Ramsden, 3rd Baronet built the Huddersfield Cloth Hall in 1766 and his son the fourth baronet was responsible for Sir John Ramsden's Canal in 1780.
+Sir John Ramsden, 3rd Baronet built the Huddersfield Cloth Hall in 1766 and his son the fourth baronet was responsible for Huddersfield Broad Canal in 1780.
 The Ramsdens endorsed the railway in the first wave of national railway building, in the 1840s.

 Industrial Revolution

-Huddersfield was a centre of civil unrest during this phase of the Industrial Revolution in which Europe saw frequent wars during and after which, as to those most acutely affecting Britain, cloth trade slumped which could be compounded by local crops failure, many local weavers faced starvation and losing their livelihood due to the new, mechanised weaving sheds.

-Luddites began destroying the great mills, sheds and machinery at such times; one of the most notorious attacks was on Cartwright – a Huddersfield mill-owner, who had a reputation for cruelty – and his Rawfolds Mill.
+Huddersfield was a centre of civil unrest during the Industrial Revolution.
+Europe saw frequent wars during and after which, as to those most acutely affecting Britain, cloth trade slumped which could be compounded by local crops failure.
+Many local weavers faced starvation and losing their livelihood due to the new, mechanised weaving sheds.
+Luddites began destroying the mills, sheds and machinery at such times; one of the most notorious attacks was on Cartwright – a Huddersfield mill-owner who had a reputation for cruelty – and his Rawfolds Mill.
 Kirkpatrick Sale describes how an army platoon was stationed at Huddersfield to deal with these; at its peak, having about a thousand soldiers and ten thousand civilians.
 Luddites thus began to focus criminal damage on nearby towns and villages (less well-protected); their most damaging act was to destroy Foster's Mill at Horbury – a village about 10 mi east.
 The government campaign that crushed the movement was provoked by a murder that took place in Huddersfield.
 William Horsfall, a mill-owner and a passionate prosecutor of Luddites, was killed in 1812.
 Although the movement faded out, Parliament began to increase welfare provision for those out of work, and introduce regulations to improve conditions in the mills.